Trump urges Attorney General Sessions to end Russia probe

 “This is a terrible situation and Attorney General Jeff Sessions should stop this Rigged Witch Hunt right now, before it continues to stain our country any further,” Trump tweeted.
 “Bob Mueller is totally conflicted, and his 17 Angry Democrats that are doing his dirty work are a disgrace to USA!”

 The tweet is sure to renew Democratic complaints that Trump is wrongly challenging the independence of the special counsel.
-Trump has repeatedly blasted the probe as a “witch hunt” but the call for Sessions to intervene represents another escalation.
+Trump has repeatedly blasted the probe as a “witch hunt,” but the call for Sessions to intervene represents another escalation.

 Sessions, however, already recused himself last year – handing off oversight to Deputy Attorney General Rod Rosenstein.
 So he is unlikely to act.

-Trump, though, afterward tweeted concerns about the trial of Paul Manafort, which entered its second day on Wednesday morning.
+Trump afterward tweeted concerns about the trial of ex-campaign boss Paul Manafort, which entered its second day on Wednesday morning.

 “Paul Manafort worked for Ronald Reagan, Bob Dole and many other highly prominent and respected political leaders.
 He worked for me for a very short time.
 Why didn’t government tell me that he was under investigation.
 These old charges have nothing to do with Collusion - a Hoax!” he tweeted.